 "Mr. Monk is On The Run" Part Two depicts Riverton, California as a small town.
 It's actually just an unincorporated community on US Highway 50.

 In that same episode, you see Stottlemeyer receive a postcard from Monk, who is in hiding.
 The address shown on the card is for the city of San Francisco with the zipcode 90019.
 That's actually the Los Angeles zipcode.
 The actual zip code for the address shown, after checking with the U.S. Postal Service website, is 94105.

 Likewise, in "Mr. Monk Goes to a Rock Concert," though there is no valley close to San Francisco inside the SFPD jurisdiction that would match the description of the valley where the concert grounds are located, there is a postcard in Greg Murray's trailer addressed to a postal box with an actual San Francisco zipcode (94188).

 Monk's apartment in the novels is said to be on Pine Street a few blocks west of Van Ness Boulevard.
-However, the stock establishing shots, and the position of the bay in the background show the apartment as being on the southeast corner of a street with the east-west street immediately descending a steep hill.
-The actual exterior of what is supposed to be Monk's apartment is at the southeast corner of Taylor Street and Broadway.
+However, the stock establishing shots, and the position of the bay in the background, plus some detective research, depicts Monk's apartment as being at the southeast corner of Taylor Street and Broadway in Russian Hill.